jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/qla-heat-sink.rst

 on the side of the plug.
 Once you've pulled all the pins, you can cut the yellow wire and re-insert the other two pins (black and red) to match the QLA.
 The QLA power plugs are labeled with "12V" and "GND".
-You must reconfigure the fan's plug so the black wire goes to "GND" and the red wire goes to "12V".
+You must reconfigure the fan's plug, so the black wire goes to "GND" and the red wire goes to "12V".
 Make sure your wiring matches the photos below, i.e. the plug is not symmetrical.